Skip to Content

 Addressing Disability Discrimination in Fort Lauderdale

-Living and working in Fort Lauderdale, we understand the unique challenges our community faces when it comes to disability discrimination.
-The Amlong Firm is deeply familiar with the local landscape and is dedicated to supporting our clients.
+Living and working in Fort Lauderdale, we understand the unique challenges our community faces regarding disability discrimination.
+The Amlong Firm is deeply familiar with the local landscape and is committed to supporting our clients.

 One common pain point for Fort Lauderdale residents is navigating the complexities of requesting reasonable accommodations in the workplace.
 With a diverse job market ranging from tourism to healthcare, employees often find it challenging to communicate their needs effectively.
 We encourage open dialogue with employers, as many are willing to make low-cost adjustments that can significantly improve job performance and satisfaction.